Above: Grahame Rowley,

 Grahame Rowley became Chairman on 13 September 2010 after Geoff Goodwin resigned on that date.
 Grahame had previously been vice-chairman, having joined the Board in 2002.
 Grahame is a local man and a longstanding supporter of the club who, for many years, has also co-edited the matchday programme, with his brother, Terry.

-Andrew Shaw resigned as vice-chairman on 1 February 2017 and, five days later, it was announced that Bill Waterson had become a significant shareholder and had joined the Board.
+Andrew Shaw was named as vice-chairman in June 2011, a post he resigned on 1 February 2017 and, five days later, it was announced that Bill Waterson had become a significant shareholder and had joined the Board.
 In April 2016 Bill, a lifelong supporter, had made a significant donation to the Football Club.
+Nigel Collins left in 2017 and Barry Pond retired at the end of the 2016-17 season.

 Local company J Davidson became the major sponsors from 2011/12.
 The club has since continued to live within its means and took a big step forward with the building of a large Community Sports Hall within the stadium, which opened at the end of 2014 and has quickly become a community hub for the Altrincham area.